varunairi/throttleWithActiveMQ/Readme.md

              Inside of a single JVM (Consumer JVM), you can setup multiple Queue Listeners and that would be a throttle.
 OR the Fixed Thread Pool using ExecutorSErvice can work as a Throttle as well OR a blocking queue

+    Also, now I have added a pub/sub example.

+    You may need to  Create a Durable Subscriber (set Client ID, subscribername on connection) in case you do NOT want to miss any messages that a subscriber may miss if it goes down.
+ActiveMQ then tracks using Client ID.